joemalatesta/Sample-lesson-Functions/master/functions.md

 _After this lesson students will be able to:_

 1. Explain why we use Functions
-1. What are the benifits of Functions
+1. What are the benefits of Functions
 1. How to Define a Function
 1. How to Invoke a Function
 1. Write a function with a parameter
-1. Explain parameters and arguments
+1. Explain parameters and arguments and how they are used in functions
-1. Write a function with multiple parameters.
+1. Write a function with multiple parameters